 Our Community Strategic Plan was prepared in 2022.
-In undertaking this review of our Community Strategic Plan in November 2024, we asked our community to complete a survey to help us understand if the strategic direction and objectives set out in our Community Strategic Plan were still current or needed to be refined.
+In reviewing our Community Strategic Plan in November 2024, we asked our community to complete a survey to help us understand if the strategic direction and objectives set out in this document were still current or needed to be refines.
 We received a total of 33 completed survey responses.